miguelcjalmeida/vagante-dsmod/readme.md

 - [Modloader’s mod](https://drive.google.com/file/d/1YdQCwLpDOeIP1Zo7HgYCMd3uoN4Ec7uU/view?usp=sharing)

+# Known Bugs
+- Do not save the Fairies, they will get you stuck in the intermissions

 # Credits
 - A very special thanks to Krystal & Kyou for developing and allowing the use of the amazing [Velvette's mod](https://drive.google.com/open?id=1fGLOVHN1wvMlyu6t2DpFxafBGoLIfVhw), which was used as a base for DSMod.
 Not just that, Krystal generously contributed with so many custom-made designs that turned DSMod more unique.
 - Another special thanks to Douchel for designing several spicy new rooms such as the classic dragon prison, sanctuaries, and more.